Woodburn Hall 100

 Provost Lauren Robel, Statement on the Indiana Murals (2017)

-For nearly 80 years, Woodburn Hall 100 stood as both a lecture classroom and the home to Cultural Panel 10.
+For more than 80 years, Woodburn Hall 100 has stood as both a lecture classroom and the home to Cultural Panel 10.
 Every few years, since at least the 1980s, the campus has grappled with the presence of murals in this space.